-Mr. Paris is a member of S&C’s Litigation Group and has been a partner of the Firm since January 2006.
-Prior to joining S&C, Mr. Paris was a Law Clerk to Judge Pamela Ann Rymer of the United States Court of Appeals for the Ninth Circuit and, before that, to Chief Judge Marilyn Huff of the United States District Court for the Southern District of California.
+Adam Paris is a member of S&C’s Litigation Group and has been a partner of the Firm since January 2006.
+Prior to joining S&C, Adam was a Law Clerk to Judge Pamela Ann Rymer of the United States Court of Appeals for the Ninth Circuit and, before that, to Chief Judge Marilyn Huff of the United States District Court for the Southern District of California.

-Mr. Paris’s practice focuses on the defense of a variety of complex business litigation, with particular concentration on antitrust/unfair competition matters, trade secrets litigation, mergers & acquisition litigation and securities litigation.
+Adam has more than twenty years of experience advising clients on a variety of complex business litigation matters, with particular concentration on antitrust/unfair competition matters, trade secrets litigation, mergers & acquisition litigation and securities litigation.
 He regularly appears in federal and state courts throughout the country, has first-chaired civil jury and bench trials and handled domestic and international arbitrations through hearings on the merits.
-Mr. Paris’ antitrust practice has included the defense of private class action litigation, criminal investigations by the Department of Justice and merger clearances (including four multi-billion dollar transactions) before the Federal Trade Commission or Department of Justice.
+Adam’s antitrust practice has included the defense of private class action litigation, criminal investigations by the Department of Justice, and merger clearances (including four multi-billion dollar transactions) before the Federal Trade Commission or Department of Justice.

-Mr. Paris has an abiding commitment to pro bono legal and community services.
-In addition to litigating a number of pro bono matters throughout his career at S&C, Mr. Paris serves on the boards of several nonprofit organizations committed to providing legal, educational and cultural services to disadvantaged and underserved communities in Los Angeles.
+Adam has an abiding commitment to pro bono legal and community services.
+In addition to litigating a number of pro bono matters throughout his career at S&C, Adam serves on the boards of several nonprofit organizations committed to providing legal, educational and cultural services to disadvantaged and underserved communities in Los Angeles.

 Represents Lion Capital, Lion Capital (Americas) and Big Catch Cayman in antitrust multidistrict civil and related criminal litigation concerning alleged price-fixing in the packaged seafood industry, and in which civil plaintiffs seek over $1 billion in damages.
 Obtained dismissal of plaintiffs’ claims against Lion Capital and Big Catch.